GPC (Mystery Science Theater 3000): Role

-According to the MST3K storyline, GPC takes care of the higher functions on board the Satellite of Love.
+According to the MST3K storyline, Gypsy takes care of the higher functions on board the Satellite of Love.
 She needs to use most of her computing power to handle this responsibility, which generally makes her appear slow-witted when dealing with others.
-The episode #207: Wild Rebels briefly demonstrated a much brighter GPC when the demand on her systems was temporarily reduced.
+The episode #207: Wild Rebels briefly demonstrated a much brighter Gypsy when the demand on her systems was temporarily reduced.
 (She also made a quick appearance in the theater during this experiment when someone mentioned Voyage to the Bottom of the Sea, on account of her oft-stated fascination for the show's star, Richard Basehart).

 As the series progressed, she became a more frequent participant in the host segments, and appeared more intelligent, even attempting to sit in on an experiment during one of the Hercules films, Hercules and the Captive Women.
-But she begged off after a few minutes when she "realized there were these things" she had to go take care of.
-GPC is a big fan of Richard Basehart; her brain was once X-rayed, and found to contain RAM chips and a photo of Basehart.
+However, she left after a few minutes when she "realized there were these things" she had to go take care of.
+Gypsy is a big fan of Richard Basehart; her brain was once X-rayed, and found to contain RAM chips and a photo of Basehart.
 She is also a notary.

-GPC played a key role in the series' overall plot in episode #512, Mitchell, when she overheard the Mads discussing killing Mike Nelson, who was currently working at Gizmonic Institute as a temp, and mistakenly believed they were plotting to kill Joel.
+Gypsy played a key role in the series' overall plot in episode #512, Mitchell, when she overheard the Mads discussing killing Mike Nelson, who was currently working at Gizmonic Institute as a temp, and mistakenly believed they were plotting to kill Joel.
 Terrified, she worked to come up with a plan to help Joel escape.
 Talking with Mike over the viewscreen, they were able to locate an escape pod.
-At the end of the episode, GPC launched Joel off the Satellite of Love in the pod, marking Joel's departure as a regular character.
+At the end of the episode, Gypsy launched Joel off the Satellite of Love in the pod, marking Joel's departure as a regular character.
 The Mads then abandon their plan to kill Mike, and instead use him as the new human test subject.
 Mike became the regular host for the remainder of the series' original run.

-In season six, the show introduced a device usually referred to as the Umbilicus, although in some episodes it was referred to as either the Umbilicon or the Umbiliport.
+In season six, the show introduced a device usually referred to as the Umbilicus, although, in some episodes, it was referred to as either the Umbilicon or the Umbiliport.
 The Umbilicus was a long tether that connected the Satellite of Love to the underground lair Deep 13, and allowed objects to be sent back and forth between Mike and the mad scientists who had stranded him in orbit.
-In its first appearance on the show, in episode #601: Girls Town, the Umbilicus was directly connected to GPC's snake-like body, with objects being sent or received through her mouth.
+In its first appearance on the show, in episode #601: Girls Town, the Umbilicus was directly connected to Gypsy's snake-like body, with objects being sent or received through her mouth.
 The receiving station was later changed to an oven-like hatch on the bridge of the Satellite of Love.